 Planning a break in beautiful Fiji?
-Natural fabrics and flowy loose-fitting fabrics are your friends.
-Take the humidity in stride and keep your tropi-cool with these 5 top tips.
+Breathe-easy fabrics, flowy loose-fitting styles are your friends.
+Kaftans and summer dresses, the perfect packing partners.
+Take the humidity in your stride and keep your tropi-cool with these 5 top tips.

 1. Pack natural fabrics